locationtech/udig-platform/docs/devel/en/menus_using_operations_and_tools.rst

 Adding a Menu using Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The tool extension point provided as part of the GIS Application (net.refractions.udig.project.ui) allows you to indicate where tools will be added to the menu bar.
+The tool extension point provided as part of the GIS Application (org.locationtech.udig.project.ui) allows you to indicate where tools will be added to the menu bar.

 This information should only be filled in as an override; Tool category will be used to position